input-output-hk/cardano-docs/docs/index.md

 published a
 [whitepaper](https://iohk.io/research/papers/a-provably-secure-proof-of-stake-blockchain-protocol/)
 which is a worthy read for anyone with background in cryptocurrency theory.
-The core idea of proof of stake is that instead of wasting electricity on cracking computationally-heavy problem, a node gets selected to mint a new block, proportionally to the amount of the value a particular node has.
+The core of Proof of Stake is that instead of wasting electricity on cracking computationally heavy problems, a node is selected to mint a new block, with a probability that is proportional to the amount of coins a particular node has.
 A node that attempts to generate a block is called "a stakeholder".
 You can read more about this process in [Proof of Stake in Cardano SL]().

 ## Beyond Settlement Layer